IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 1. Configure Facebook integration by adding the following properties to your `info.plist` file:

 	![image](images/ios-facebook-infoplist-settings.png)

-	Update URL scheme and FacebookappID properties with your Facebook Application ID

 You can also update the `info.plist` file by right-clicking the file, selecting **Open as > Source Code** and adding the following XML: